skedgo/tripgo-api/docs/extensions.md

 4. Flinkster results will start coming through the TripGo API for your API key (after at most 5 minutes).

-### Flit 🌎

-*Integrations*: Routing, Real-time

-1. Get in touch with Flit and get access to [their API](https://flitways.com/api).
-2. Enter your `Flit api key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-3. Flit results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### GoGet 🇦🇺

 *Integrations*: Locations, Routing, Real-time